 Being a small town, Valleyford does not have a public transit system used by locals to get to and from work.

-The population of Valleyford is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 39.31% of adults in Valleyford have a bachelor's degree or even advanced degree.
+The citizens of Valleyford are very well educated compared to the average community in the nation: 39.31% of adults in Valleyford have a bachelor's degree or even advanced degree.

 The per capita income in Valleyford in 2022 was $67,779, which is wealthy relative to Washington and the nation.
 This equates to an annual income of $271,116 for a family of four.